reflectoring/reflectoring.github.io/_posts/2020-06-16-aws-acronyms-overview.md

 So you will come across the IAAS-Infrastructure as a service and PAAS-Platform as a service category of services.
 I have also included services under the serverless category, and services for running containers.
 I have not included services under specialized subjects like machine learning, IoT, security, and Big Data.

 ##  Choose Region & AZ To Run The Workloads
 One of the first decisions we make is where to run our applications.
 Where are our servers located?
 We may like to host our applications closer to the location of our customers.
-AWS data centers are located all across the globe.

-[AWS Regions and AZs](https://aws.amazon.com/about-aws/global-infrastructure/regions_az) are essential entities of this global infrastructure.
+AWS data centers are located all across the globe.[AWS Region and AZ](https://aws.amazon.com/about-aws/global-infrastructure/regions_az) are essential entities of this global infrastructure.

 **An AWS Region is composed of multiple AZ-availability zones.** An AZ-Availability Zone is a logical data center within a region. **Each AZ is mapped to physical data centers located in that region, with redundant power, networking, and connectivity.**
 AWS resources are scoped either to a region, in an AZ, or are global.